-Cryptandra from the Greek 'kryptos' meaning hidden and 'andros' meaning a man; referrring to the hidden anthers in the hood-shaped petals.
-Tomentosa from the Latin 'tomentum' meaning wool, hair; referring to the tomentose branches and floral tubes.
+Cryptandra from the Greek 'kryptos' meaning hidden and 'andros' meaning a man, referring to the hidden anthers in the hood-shaped petals.
+Tomentosa from the Latin 'tomentum' meaning wool, hair, referring to the tomentose branches and floral tubes.

 Distribution and status

-Found in the southern part of South Australia, mainly in the Mount Lofty Rangdes, Murryland and the South-east, growing in in heaths and woodlands.
+Found in the southern part of South Australia, mainly in the Mount Lofty Ranges, Murrayland and the South-east, growing in heaths and woodlands.
 Also found in Victoria.
 Native.
 Common in South Australia.
 Common in Victoria.

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Murray-Darling Basin, South East